AlbertVilaCalvo/JavaScript-Udacity-Memory-Game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## How to play the game

+The game board consists of sixteen "cards" arranged in a grid.
+The deck is made up of eight different pairs of cards, each with different symbols on one side.
+The cards are arranged randomly on the grid with the symbol face down.
+The gameplay rules are very simple: flip over two hidden cards at a time to locate the ones that match!

+Each turn:

+* The player flips one card over to reveal its underlying symbol.
+* The player then turns over a second card, trying to find the corresponding card with the same symbol.
+* If the cards match, both cards stay flipped over.
+* If the cards do not match, both cards are flipped face down.

+The game ends once all cards have been correctly matched.

+## Dependencies

+* Font awesome
+* Google fonts